Saurav10729/OWID-Covid-DataExploration-and-DataVisualization/README.md

 Download the updated OWID-COVID Dataset from [here](https://ourworldindata.org/covid-deaths)

-i downloaded the data updated to March 28, 2022
+I downloaded the data updated to March 28, 2022
 I divided the dataset into 2 excel files, one for death related data and next for vaccination related data.